robbert-vdh/nih-plug/BREAKING_CHANGES.md

   `param.hide()`, while `param.non_automatable()` simply makes it so that the parameter can only be changed manually and not through automation or modulation.
+- The current processing mode is now stored in `BufferConfig`.
+Previously this could be fetched through a function on the `ProcessContext`, but this makes more sense as it remains constant until a plugin is deactivated.
+The `BufferConfig` now contains a field for the minimum buffer size that may or may not be set depending on the plugin API.

 ## ...